-When scalability at low costs is a consideration, projects like VIP:Voice sacrifice a degree of implementer-side control gained by careful distribution and management of devices.
-While such projects pay upfront development costs for a platform that can engage with users across a wide variety of channels there are major downstream advantages of such systems where users can participate on their own devices.
+When scalability at low costs is a consideration, projects like "VIP: Voice" sacrifice a degree of implementer-side control gained by careful distribution and management of devices.
+While such projects pay up front development costs for a platform that can engage with users across a wide variety of platforms there are major downstream advantages of such systems where users can participate on their own devices.
 In other words, this type of system is high in up-front development costs, but adding users does not require additional device purchase or training.
-It is also likely to decrease users' cognitive costs related to using a new device or application- even more so because users interact primarily through a channel of their choice, whether social media or USSD.
+It is also likely to decrease users' cognitive costs related to using a new device or application- even more so because users interact primarily through a platform of their choice, whether social media or USSD.

 An important consideration regarding reaching people on their personal phones involves finding the best way to communicate with them.
 A large cost component of any ICT platform is SMS, the most commonly used method of communication for informational campaigns.
-Recent feasibility studies and randomized control trials examine the use of SMS technology to carry out both bi- and uni-directional studies for a wide variety of public health problems including alcoholism and alcohol consumption (Kuntsche and Labhart, 2013; Kuntsche and Robert, 2009), reproductive health (Merrill et al., 2013), and sexually transmitted infections (STIs) (Hardy et al., 2011; Lim et al., 2008; Swendeman and Rotheram-Borus, 2010).
-For instance, the use of SMS has become commonplace in medical studies in order to remind patients to attend appointments, prompt them to take medication, or to provide short educational messages (Lim et al., 2008; Pop-Eleches et al., 2011).5
+Recent feasibility studies and randomized control trials examine the use of SMS technology to carry out both bi- and uni-directional studies for a wide variety of public health problems including alcoholism and alcohol consumption (Kuntsche and Labhart, 2013; Kuntsche and Robert, 2009), reproductive health (Merrill et al., 2013), sexually transmitted infections (STIs) (Lim et al., 2008) and (Hardy et al., 2011; Swendeman and Rotheram-Borus, 2010).
+For instance, the use of SMS has become commonplace in medical studies in order to remind patients to attend appointments, prompt them to take medication, or to provide short educational messages (Lim et al., 2008; Pop-Eleches et al., 2011).